-Beef Tips and Gravy is the ultimate family dinner comfort food.
-Tender cubes of beef are bathed in a rich and creamy brown gravy, packing luxurious flavor in each bite!
+Serving beef tips and gravy for your family dinner is the ultimate comfort food.
+This hearty meal is loaded with tender chunks of beef bathed in a rich and creamy brown gravy, packing luxurious flavor in each bite!

-You can use a variety of meat to make Beef Tips and Gravy.
-Sirloin tips are a great choice, however, I personally prefer simple stew meat like chuck roast.
+- Beef - You can use a variety of different cuts of beef from the grocery store to make beef tips and gravy.
+Sirloin tips are a great cut of beef for this delicious recipe, however, I personally prefer simple beef stew meat like chuck roast.
 Stew meat is typically less expensive, and might even be already cubed up by your butcher.
-These inexpensive cuts are typically tougher, and sometimes fattier, but that isn’t a problem because the meat will be perfectly tender when it finishes cooking and any fat will melt out into the sauce, making it taste even more luxurious!
+These inexpensive cuts are typically tougher, and sometimes fattier, but that isn't a problem because the meat will be perfectly tender when it finishes cooking and any fat will melt out into the sauce, making it taste even more luxurious!

 How Do You Cook Beef Tips So They Are Tender